-In most cases, car insurance follows the car, which typically means that you can claim from that car’s insurance when a driver crashes into you — even if they’re not on the policy.
+In most cases, car insurance follows the car, which typically means you can claim from that car’s insurance when a driver crashes into you — even if they’re not on the policy.

 This has become even more common since named driver auto insurance policies were banned in Texas.

 In January 2020, Texas introduced House Bill 259, which prevented this type of insurance policy from being renewed.
-Drivers now have to opt for a standard policy, which decreases the chance that an insurance company will refuse to pay out for crashes where a borrowed car is insured but the driver is not on the policy.
+Drivers now have to opt for a standard policy, which decreases the chance that an insurance company will refuse to pay out for crashes where a borrowed car is insured, but the driver is not listed on the policy.

-However, that doesn’t mean that insurance claims will be honored in all cases.
+However, that doesn’t mean insurance claims will be honored in all cases.
 Insurance coverage varies between insurers, and the car owner’s policy may or may not extend to drivers who aren’t explicitly listed on the plan.

-Whether you can claim if a car is insured but the driver is not on the policy also depends on whether permission was given.
+Whether you can claim if a car is insured, but the driver is not on the policy also depends on whether permission was given.

 Permissive use refers to explicit or implied permission from the insurance policyholder for the driver to operate their vehicle.